JGalego/awesome-safety-critical-ai/README.md

 ## <a id="introduction"></a>🐇 Introduction

-### What is a critical system?
+### <a id="what-is-a-critical-system"></a>What is a critical system?

 > TL;DR Critical systems are built on trust - and trust is built on rock-solid engineering.

-Critical systems are those whose failure can lead to injury 🤕, loss of life ☠️, environmental harm 🌱🚱, infrastructure damage 🏗️💥, or mission failure 🎯.
+Critical systems are systems whose failure can lead to injury 🤕, loss of life ☠️, environmental harm 🌱🚱, infrastructure damage 🏗️💥, or mission failure 🎯.

 | **Application**                   | **Industry Vertical** | **Description**                       | **Failure Impact**                     |
 | --------------------------------- | --------------------- | ------------------------------------- | ------------------------------------------- |